-The dermaPACE Breakthrough
+Wound Treatment – The dermaPACE Breakthrough

 The dermaPACE is new medical device for wound care.
 It is FDA approved (U.S. Food and Drug Administration) for treating venous stasis ulcers and diabetic foot ulcers.
 It uses sonic shock waves to stimulate healing in a variety of different types of wounds.
 Additionally, the dermaPACE device is approved by many international regulators to treat chronic and acute conditions of the skin and subcutaneous soft tissues (the tissue under the skin).

-View our SANUWAVE Mechanism of Action
+SANUWAVE Mechanism of Action

-Research conducted using Doppler imaging to measure blood flow in treatment areas have demonstrated a marked increase in blood perfusion and vessel density after 24 hours since treatment.
+Research conducted using Doppler imaging to measure blood flow in treatment areas have demonstrated a marked increase in blood perfusion and vessel density 24 hours after treatment.
 This finding is valuable because it decreases the chances of ischemia (lack of blood flow) that is so often associated with inadequate healing.
 It is important to note that studies have shown that patients who have undergone PACE intervention did not experience any negative vascular side effects such as an unsafe change in blood pressure.

 Breaking Down Biofilm

 Have you ever heard of biofilm?
 No it’s not a biographical movie, it’s an ultrathin, protective layer that entrenched bacterial colonies will sometimes produce.
 Just like our autoimmune system will defend our bodies from harmful pathogens, bacteria use the biofilm to keep out antibiotics.
 It creates a physical defensive barrier to protect the colony against antibiotic treatment.
-Shock wave therapies (like PACE) have been proven to break down the biofilm barrier, allowing antibiotics to penetrate to the bacteria and eradicate the colony.
+Shock wave therapies, like PACE, have been proven to break down the biofilm barrier, allowing antibiotics to penetrate to the bacteria and eradicate the colony.